 On the menu at Gorak Shep, is an extra item printed on the back page.
 Helicopter to Lukla US$500.
 Someone had opted for it.
 Not me.

 It was neither easy nor too difficult, but the trek from Louche to Dzongla was quite spectacular and should not be missed even if you don’t plan to cross Cho La.
 From freezing Gorak Shep, we retraced our steps back to Lobuche.
 This part was pretty OK.
 The sky remained solid blue and crystal clear as I had my lunch at Lobuche.
 Soon after lunch, we were on our way again, walking down the length of the Khumbu Glacier.
-We reached a fork.
-The trail on the left cuts across the fringes of the glacier and ascends to the memorials and then to Dughla.
-The trail on the right turns sharply westwards, cutting across a flat expanse of rock and ice before climbing to a flat trail that goes around the Lobuche peaks.
+We soon reached a fork.
+The trail on the left cuts across the fringes of the glacier and ascends to the small forest of memorials dedicated to fallen climbers and then to Dughla.
+It retraces the standard Everest trail back to Namche.
+The trail on the right however, turns sharply westwards, cutting across a flat expanse of broken rock and ice before climbing to a flat trail that goes around the south face of the Lobuche peaks.

 Check out the pictures.